Placement Testing for DSS Students

 - Students who have college-level credit in English or Math from another school may meet course pre-requisites without taking placement.
 See Assessment Center website.

-If you are unsure about whether you should take Placement Tests or if you will need accommodations to do so, discuss this at the Intake- Appointment with your DSS counselor or EDC Advisor.
+If you are unsure about whether you should take Placement Tests or if you will need accommodations to do so, discuss this at the Intake- Appointment with your DSS counselor.